rtbrick/bngblaster/docs/_sources/routing/index.rst.txt

 Routing Protocols
 =================

-There are various routing protocols supported like ISIS and BGP.
+Multiple routing protocols are available, including ISIS and BGP.
-So you can use the BNG Blaster for end-to-end BNG and non-BNG router testing.
+To perform comprehensive end-to-end testing for both BNG and non-BNG routers, you can use the BNG Blaster.

 .. toctree::
    :maxdepth: 1